 Our speakers are project leaders, authors, professional trainers, and recognized industry experts.
 They are the people writing the software you use on a daily basis.

 Graeme Rocher is the project lead and co-founder of the Grails web application framework.
-He's a member of the JSR-241 Expert Group which standardizes the Groovy language.
-Graeme authored the Definitive Guide to Grails for Apress and is a frequent speaker at JavaOne, JavaPolis, NoFluffJustStuff, JAOO, the Sun TechDays and more.
-Graeme joined SpringSource in late 2008 upon the acquisition of G2One Inc. Before founding G2One, Graeme was the CTO of SkillsMatter, a skills transfer company specializing in open source technology and agile software development, where Graeme was in charge of the company's courseware development strategy and general technical direction.
+Graeme co-authored the Definitive Guide to Grails 2 for Apress and is a frequent speaker at JavaOne, JavaPolis, NoFluffJustStuff, JAOO, the Sun TechDays and more.
+Graeme joined SpringSource in late 2008 upon the acquisition of G2One Inc.

 As Head of Groovy Development for SpringSource, Guillaume Laforge is the official Groovy Project Manager.
 He initiated the creation of the Grails web framework, and created the Gaelyk lightweight toolkit for Google App Engine.
 He is also a frequent conference speaker presenting Groovy and Grails at JavaOne, SpringOne, QCon, the Sun TechDays, and JavaPolis.
 Guillaume also co-authored Groovy in Action.
 Before founding G2One, which was acquired by SpringSource in late 2008, and taking the role of VP Technology, Guillaume worked for OCTO Technology, a consultancy focusing on architecture and agile methodologies.
 While at OCTO, Guillaume developed new offerings around Groovy and Grails for its customers.